 They do this via ftp or some form of access that’s given to them.
 Most customers run windows on their home computer and are familiar to it (as opposed to Linux which is foreign to them) so they are able to exploit it a lot easier than if it was Linux.
 Windows is also a lot more prone to getting viruses etc.

-Most home Windows users would not know where to even start when it comes to hacking a computer (Windows or Linux).
-How do you know that your customers do not know anything about Linux?
+How do you know your customers do not know anything about Linux?
 How would home Windows users be able to exploit Windows faster than Linux?
+Using Windows (or Linux) does not automatically mean that the user knows all the ins-and-outs of those operating systems.

 IIRC you could also get plug-ins for windows servers which would exploit the server etc.